What Is A Portrait?

 by William Lulow

 He or she also tries to elicit a response on the part of the viewer about the person in front of the lens.
-Therefore, it is important to decide what one wants to say about someone before he or she sits for the portrait.
-Once a decision has been made about the basic content of the photograph, it then should become easier to apply the types of lightings which will best convey the message.
+It is important to decide what one wants to say about someone before he or she sits for the portrait.
+Once a decision has been made about the basic content of the photograph, it then should become easier to apply the types of lightings which will best convey this message.
 What one decides to say about a subject is largely determined by recognizing several factors about oneself, including: one’s own interests, personality, shooting style and background.

 If the image desired is to be used in advertising, public relations or on the web, a good likeness (one that is well lit with little shadow) is probably best.
 If the portrait is to be used for the photographer’s own portfolio, then the decisions as to pose, lighting and expression are really unlimited.